nyrell/md-note-keeper/README.md

 * Allow hiding of raw-html view
 * Allow reordering of the notes in the list view using drag-and-drop.
 * Testing
+* Change so that the custom CSS is stored in the database.
+Allow editing via a textbox accessible from the menu.
+* Change so that it is possible to have a default css file that applies to all databases.
+* Avoid reading/writing preferences outside of main and window-closing.
+Pass parameters instead.

 ## Installation from source